WHAT IS THE RED LINE INTERNSHIP PROGRAM?

 • Students gain valuable experience working on a transit project and are exposed to careers within the transportation industry.
 The Baltimore Red Line Internship Program has seen remarkable success, with more than 100 interns completing the program.

-Meet the Class of 2025!
+Class of 2025!

 2025 Red Line College Intern Tony